-Another aspect to consider when working as a freelancer is storing client files and charging for that.
+Another aspect to consider when working as a freelancer is storing client files and charging them for it.
 While you may not instinctively think about adding in the cost of file management, it is an important point to think about.

 Do you charge a premium to clients to store their files?
 Is it part of your own costs as a freelancer?
-Or do you work in costs into your service fee?
+Or do you work these costs into your service fee?

-Many freelancers won’t charge a client a fee for storage as they understand this is part of their on-going relationship.
-However, others would do charge for file storage (e.g. their Google One membership) by including it in the total cost of the project.
+Many freelancers won’t charge their clients a fee for storage simply because they understand that this is part of their on-going business relationship.
+However, there are some who charge their clients for file storage (e.g. their Google One membership) by including it in the total cost of the project.

 Also, consider how long you hold onto files.
-It can be helpful to save old files on a removable hard drive on the off chance you need to refer back on some of your previous work.
+It can be helpful to save old files on a removable hard drive on the off chance that you need to refer to them in the distant future.

 If possible, inform your client for how long you will keep their files as a back-up.
-So that they can come back to you if they need a copy of the files (you might consider charging a fee for pulling out old files).
+They can then come back to you if they need a copy of the files (you might also consider charging a fee for pulling out old files).

 Digital file organization: Folder suggestions

-There are a lot of ways to sort your folders and different kinds of systems will work for different people.
-Depending on the nature of your business and how you like things, you might want to stick with some of the following suggestions or makeup entirely new ones:
+There are a lot of different ways to sort your folders.
+Remember, different kinds of systems will work for different people.
+Depending on the nature of your business and how you like things, you might want to stick with some of the following suggestions or make up entirely new ones:

-If you have a list of recurring clients and every one of them is getting exclusive pieces of work, like articles, you might want to sort your folders by the names of those clients.
+If you have a long list of recurring clients, you might want to sort your folders by the names of those clients.

 That way, if you want to write for client B, you go to the folder for that client.
-If you have a lot of different clients all the time, however, this system will probably not fit your work.
+However, if you have a lot of different clients all the time, this system is probably not right for you.

-What you can do instead is to sort by the dates when a project is due.
-Name them so that the most urgent appears at the top.
+The next option is to sort your files by the date of when a project is due.
+Name them so that the most urgent one appears on top.